North Carolina Court Records

 Raleigh, NC 27699–4201

 Records that are considered public may be accessible from some third-party websites.
-Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
-In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+Operating independently of any federal, state, or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used to filter specific or multiple records.
 To use third-party or government websites, interested parties may need to provide:

 - The name of the person involved in the record, unless said person is a juvenile